-Figure 82.
+Figure 92.
 Removing the shroud filler from GPU air shroud slots

-- NOTE: Shroud fillers are available in the GPU air shroud for GPUs installed only on risers 2 and 3. - NOTE: Ensure that the PCIe card holder latches on GPU air shroud and risers are closed before installing the GPU.
-Full-length GPU do not require the PCIe card holder latch on the risers to secure the GPU in place. - NOTE: Ensure that you install the first GPU on riser 1. - ONOTE: While installing a GPU on riser 3, place the GPU on the system with the GPU label side facing up.
+- NOTE: Shroud fillers are available in the GPU air shroud for GPUs installed only on risers 2 and 3. - (i) NOTE: Ensure that the PCIe card holder latches on GPU air shroud and risers are closed before installing the GPU.
+Fulllength GPU do not require the PCIe card holder latch on the risers to secure the GPU in place.

+NOTE: Ensure that you install the first GPU on riser 1.

+(I) NOTE: While installing a GPU on riser 3, place the GPU on the system with the GPU label side facing up.

-- 1 Connect the GPU power cable to the connector on the system board. - 1 NOTE
+- 1 Connect the GPU power cable to the connector on the system board. - () NOTE: